davidfcarr/rsvpmaker/README.txt

 == Screenshots ==

-1. Edit events like WordPress posts, setting date, time, and RSVP options.
-2. Example of an event listing with an RSVP Now! button (click to display a customizable form with info you want to collect).
+1. Example of an event listing with an RSVP Now! button (click to display a customizable form with info you want to collect).
+2. Edit events like WordPress posts, setting date, time, and RSVP options.
+3. Event Options screen allows you to set additional parameters, such as event pricing and RSVP deadlines
-3. Event templates let you schedule multiple events that occur on a regular schedule, projecting future dates and adding them as a batch.
+4. Event templates let you schedule multiple events that occur on a regular schedule, projecting future dates and adding them as a batch.
 You can also track events associated with the template.
 Individual events can still be customized as needed.
-4. Use the RSVPMaker Upcoming block for Gutenberg or the rsvpmaker_upcoming shortcode to add events listing and/or calendar.
+5. Use the RSVPMaker Upcoming block for Gutenberg or the rsvpmaker_upcoming shortcode to add events listing and/or calendar.
+6. Collect event fees using integrations with PayPal and Stripe.
-5. Use the built-in mailer to send email newsletters, such as roundups of events.
+7. Use the built-in mailer to send invitations and email newsletters, such as roundups of events.
+Integrates with MailChimp.
-6. Updated events editor for Gutenberg.

 == Credits ==